 [Note: Sometimes called the “Principles of Design”].

-The “Principles of Art” are about how to use the “Elements of Art” (“EoA”) to compose to compose images.
+The “Principles of Art” are about how to use the “Elements of Art” (“EoA”) to compose images.
 The aim is to achieve a strong, aesthetic outcome, with appeal for the viewers eye.
-These principles pull together the basic elements in the scene (Line, Shape, Form, Space, Colour/Hue, Tone/value and Texture). and help you to use them effectively.
+These principles pull together the basic elements in the scene (Line, Shape, Form, Space, Colour/Hue, Tone/value and Texture) and help you to use them effectively.

 The Principles of Art – the basic meanings

-- Contrast: Indicates the conditions within the picture that emphasize differences, conflicts and opposition between the elements.
+- Contrast: brings out the conditions within the picture that emphasize differences, conflicts and opposition between the elements.

-- Variety: The visual interest that draws a number of different elements together.
+- Variety: A type of visual interest that draws the eye through a number of different visual components.

 - Unity: The concept behind the picture, the comprehensiveness of the scene, the oneness of the message.